We are looking for Javascript and jQuery developers to join our team to work on the Trump and the Engine sub-projects.

 - Ant and Maven support

-For a quick start, please read Ten Minutes To Tellurium, Ten Things You Should Know About Tellurium, and Top Ten Cool Features in Tellurium.
+For a quick start, please read Ten Minutes To Tellurium.

 Tellurium Subprojects

-- Tellurium Engine: Based on Selenium Core with UI module, jQuery selector, command bundle, and exception hierarchy support.
+- Tellurium Engine: Test driving engine with group locating, CSS selector, command bundle, and UI module caching support.

 - Tellurium Core: UI module, APIs, DSL, Object to Runtime Locator mapping, and test support.